cheemsdawg/Discord-Vanity-Stealer/README.md

 # Discord-Vanity-Stealer

-A fast vanity stealer made in Go
+A fast vanity stealer made in Go.

 ## Use
 * Download **stealer.zip**,